-You can use the ITIA searchable database to find an ITIA interpreter in the language combination you require.
+You can use the ITIA directory to find an ITIA interpreter in the language combination you require.

-Community interpreters can also be located by using the ITIA searchable database.
+Community interpreters can also be located by using the ITIA directory.
 Community interpreters work bilaterally.
 For example, a Polish-English interpreter will interpret from Polish to English and from English to Polish.

 When working with community interpreters, it is worth remembering that they are expected: